 broadening perceptions and representation in Scotland

-Project X are an artist collective who champion dance and performance within the African Caribbean Diaspora in Scotland.
+Project X is a collectively run organisation who champion dance and performance within the African Caribbean Diaspora in Scotland.
 Project X host conversations, workshops and performances.
 Project X is a collaboration and we celebrate the cross-pollination of identities, ideas and forms.

 Oshun and The Gold, A New Anansi Tale - Performance